spacetelescope/jwst_gtvt/README.md

 ![Example Plot](docs/nircam_target_visibility.png "Example plot output when specifying instrument.")

-You can save the text and figure ouput to a file instead of having it output to terminal with `--write_ephemeris` and `write_plot`.
+You can save the text and figure ouput to a file instead of having it output to terminal with `--write_ephemeris` and `--write_plot`.

 `$ jwst_gtvt 16:52:58.9 02:24:03 --write_ephemeris visibility.csv --write_plot visibility.png`